Back to Learning Center

 System Logs

-How Aeglero's audit log system works: comprehensive event logging, a tamper-evident SHA-256 hash chain, and one-click integrity verification that satisfies ONC §170.315(d)(2).
+How Aeglero's audit log system works: comprehensive event logging, a tamper-evident SHA-256 hash chain, and CSV exports that include the chain hashes so any outside auditor can verify integrity independently.

 How Audit Logging Works in Aeglero